tobixen/getline-extras/tobixen-thoughts.md

 The interest used when counting is always the rate given by the potential borrower, investor has no say on it.
 The interest given is to be seen as an incentive for the investor to keep available funds in the getline wallet and to give out lines to potential borrowers, even when those potential borrowers don't need to take up a loan.

 If a potential borrower has available funds, the interests are paid immediately daily to the investor, and is counted as profit for the investor.
 If there is no available funds, then ...
 TODO: what?
 Consider it as a new loan taken?
-And count interessts on said loan?
+And count interests on said loan?

 For the interest to count, the credit line must have been available for a full 24 hours (otherwise an attacker may easily set up a script yielding a relatively risk-free credit line just before midnight and removing it again some few seconds later).
 Similarly, we may need protection against the potential borrower temporarily reducing the interest rate just before midnight (though, probably less of a problem as the reputational damage can be real).